New & Exciting Support Service

 Please be mindful that while we are all travelling the grief journey, our journey is individual to us and we need to respect people may have different views.
 By using the Guestbook, you agree to follow The TCFV guidelines.
 These guidelines are designed to ensure the Guestbook remains safe and supportive for all participants.

 Lived Experience Forum

 The Compassionate Friends Victoria have partnered with SANE Australia to provide a moderated, confidential forum for bereaved parents and siblings.
-You can access the SANE Forums here.
-Once on the SANE Forum page, type in the search box a bereaved topic you are interested in and then select a topic relevant to you.
+Access the SANE Forum page here, then type in the search box a bereaved topic you are interested in and then select a topic relevant to you.

 Please note this is an external link and The Compassionate Friends Victoria takes no responsibility for content and views expressed.

 Participants who utilise The Compassionate Friends – Victoria Inc. online support services agree not to publish any material, which is libelous, defamatory, obscene, abusive or violates any law governing vilification, harassment, copyright and intellectual property, contempt or privacy.

 Please notify The Compassionate Friends – Victoria Inc. regarding any complaint about material.
 While The Compassionate Friends – Victoria Inc. accepts no liability for any material or links posted, The Compassionate Friends – Victoria Inc. will investigate all complaints.
 The Compassionate Friends – Victoria Inc. may remove any material in whole or in part without notice.
 The Compassionate Friends – Victoria Inc. may also re-publish some or part of audience messages.